zenstackhq/zenstack-docs/blog/llm-acl/index.md

 ## What About Access Control?

-Looking back at our requirements, there's a big missing part: access control.
+Looking back at our requirements, we'll find a significant part still missing: access control.
 An analyst should only see data from their assigned region.
-How can we make sure that the generated Prisma query only returns data from the right region?
+How can we ensure that the generated Prisma queries only return data from the right region?
 Our current implementation included all data in the query result.

-In general, if you want to impose access control into LLM-based query generation, there're several possible solutions:
+In general, if you want to impose access control into LLM-based query generation, there are several possible solutions:

-1. If you use PostgreSQL, you can set up [row-level-security](https://www.postgresql.org/docs/current/ddl-rowsecurity.html) and hook it up with your user system, but it's [non-trivial to do so](https://www.2ndquadrant.com/en/blog/application-users-vs-row-level-security/).
+1. If you use PostgreSQL, you can set up [row-level-security](https://www.postgresql.org/docs/current/ddl-rowsecurity.html) and hook it up with your user system, but it's [non-trivial](https://www.2ndquadrant.com/en/blog/application-users-vs-row-level-security/).
 2. If you do SQL generation, you can use a SQL parser to post-process the generated query and inject extra filtering conditions.
 3. If you generate Prisma queries as we do here, you can inject extra filtering conditions into the generated query object.
-Here's the nice thing, [ZenStack](https://github.com/zenstackhq/zenstack) can do it automatically for you.
+Here's the nice thing: [ZenStack](https://github.com/zenstackhq/zenstack) can do it automatically for you.

 ZenStack is a toolkit built above Prisma.
 It makes many powerful extensions to Prisma, and those relevant to our discussion are:

 - Schema extensions that allow you to define access control policies
-- Runtime extensions that enforces access control automatically
+- Runtime extensions that enforce access control automatically

-To leverage ZenStack, we'll use the modeling language called ZModel (instead of Prisma schema) to define both data model and access policies in one place.
-Here's how it looks like:
+To leverage ZenStack, we'll use the modeling language called ZModel (instead of Prisma schema) to define data models and access policies in one place.
+Here's what it looks like:

 ```zmodel title='schema.zmodel'
 model Product {